+LANCASTER, OHIO -- We purchased $12,000 worth of poorly engineered, poorly manufactured scrap and want to make sure others do not make the same mistake.
+Built a new home and bought Electrolux appliances, big mistake.
 The double oven immediately failed.
 Service was through a third party vender, and was four days away.
 When they showed, they would not remove the oven from the wall - too much liability they said.
 So I removed my new oven, and diagnosed a burnt element.
 Appeared to be a manufacturing defect as the insulation around it had been disturbed and the element burnt in half.
 They shipped the part (another 3 days) and I replaced it.

 Four months later the control panel in the front burnt out.
 LED lights were not lit properly.
 By now we were wise to the "service" program, so I asked that they ship the control panel, and I installed that.
 2 months later the control panel in the refrigerator died.
 They shipped, I installed.